Buying property in Haute-Vienne

 What can you buy for your money in Haute-Vienne?

-Property in Haute-Vienne varies but there are two styles of home that are more popular with international buyers than most: the traditional French farmhouse and the village home.
+Property in Haute-Vienne varies but two styles of home are more popular with international buyers than most: the traditional French farmhouse and the village home.

-When you see beautiful homes in France, built of stone, with attractive shutters and a huge garden, and all at a price of €100,000 to €200,000, they could well be in the Haute-Vienne.
+When you see beautiful homes in France, built of stone, with attractive shutters and a huge garden, and all at €100,000 to €200,000, they could well be in the Haute-Vienne.
 There are renovation projects for half that amount.

 Small towns include Saint-Junien, close to the tragic town of Oradour-sur-Glane, with other towns such as Panazol popular for commuters to Limoges.